 During your evaluation at New Jersey podiatry clinic, Dr. Petkov can let you know if cryotherapy with UltraFreeze is right for you.

 Your cryotherapy treatment is entirely tailored to you, based on the severity of your wart outbreak.
 Cryotherapy with UltraFreeze involves using liquid nitrogen, which has a temperature as low as -320°F, to freeze and destroy warts.

 Depending on your treatment plan, podiatrist Clifton, NJ Dr. Petkov may apply the liquid nitrogen directly to your warts, or he may numb your skin, shave away the warts, then treat the underlying skin directly.
 Cryotherapy can cause brief periods of stinging, but as soon as your skin numbs, which takes only a few seconds, you shouldn’t feel a thing.

 The entire in-office cryotherapy procedure requires no downtime, so you can go right back to your regular activities.
 Dr. Petkov can counsel you on how to care for your treated skin at home as it heals.

 In most cases, it takes more than one UltraFreeze cryotherapy session to permanently resolve a plantar wart outbreak.
 You could need up to 3-4 cryotherapy sessions, each spaced about 2-3 weeks apart.
-Dr. Petkov lets you know about how many cryotherapy sessions you’re going to need when you come into Premier Podiatry for your initial exam.
+Qualified foot doctor Clifton like a Dr. Petkov lets you know about how many cryotherapy sessions you’re going to need when you come into Premier Podiatry for your initial exam.

 For optimal results and even faster healing, Dr. Petkov might even suggest applying a prescription-strength salicylic acid solution to your treated warts between treatments.
 This topical treatment can further help you get through a wart outbreak and prevent future occurrences.